-With cost-efficiency and high performance in mind, we also choose back-end technologies that suit best business requirements.
-A small community portal will work well with a PHP back end, while for a complex solution for hundreds of thousands of users (e.g. corporate applications or booking systems) we recommend Java or ASP.NET development.
+With cost-efficiency and high performance in mind, we also choose back-end technologies that suit the best business requirements.
+A small community portal will work well with a PHP back end.
+At the same time, for a complex solution for hundreds of thousands of users (e.g., corporate applications or booking systems), we recommend Java or ASP.NET development.

-Web applications provide business and customers with a huge range of benefits compared to non-Web based applications:
+Web applications provide businesses and customers with a vast range of benefits compared to non-Web based applications:

-- By opting to launch your project as a Web application (as opposed to a desktop application), you immediately make it accessible to a mass audience - an audience that is simply defined as people with Internet access and a modern Internet browser.
+- By opting to launch your project as a Web application (instead of a desktop application), you immediately make it accessible to a mass audience.
+This audience is defined as people with Internet access and a modern Internet browser.

 - Web applications are much easier to update than their desktop counterparts.
-To update a Web application, the amendments only need to be made to one place: the server on which the Web application runs.
-To update a Desktop application, however, is a much more complicated task: patches need to be developed, tested and finally distributed to each and every one of the end users of the application.
+To edit a Web application, the amendments only need to be made to one place: the server on which the Web application runs.
+However, updating a Desktop application is a much more complicated task: patches need to be developed, tested, and finally distributed to every one of the end-users of the application.

-- Relative to conventional websites, a Web application is more likely to score better on the basis of receiving return visitors.
-The logic is simple: a Web application is more interactive than a brochure site, so users are more likely to return to use it a second time and to check for updates.
+- A Web application is more likely to score better based on receiving return visitors than conventional websites.
+The logic is simple: a Web application is more interactive than a brochure site, so users are more likely to return to use it a second time and check for updates.

 Unlike desktop applications which need to be installed on every user's machine, Web applications are accessible by anyone with an Internet connection.
-In the same way as the Internet has revolutionised the way we shop, it's also revolutionised the way we interact with computers.
+In the same way, as the Internet has revolutionized the way we shop, it's also revolutionized the way we interact with computers.

-If it's possible to have your service or product run as a Web application rather than a desktop application, it makes sense to do so: the Web makes it cheaper and faster to reach a mass audience than the traditional method of developing, testing, packaging and distributing software to be installed on an individual user's computer.
+Suppose it's possible to have your service or product run as a Web application rather than a desktop application.
+In that case, it makes sense to do so: the Web makes it cheaper and faster to reach a mass audience than the traditional method of developing, testing, packaging, and distributing software installed on an individual user's computer.